How Initial Approval Works in Health Insurance ?

 When a policyholder requires medical treatment, especially in the case of planned procedures, they can take advantage of the cashless facility if the hospital is part of the insurer's network.

-Here's where initial approval comes into play:
+Here’s how initial approval works:

 • Policyholder's name and insurance policy number